Program

 KEYNOTE

-Deputy Prime Minister for European Integration, Minister of Justice, Ukraine.
+Deputy Prime Minister for EU-Integration, Moldova

 PANEL